jackross/clockblock/README.md

 ````

-Wrap your code in a Clock Block to measure execution duration.
+Wrap your code in a Clockblock clock block to measure execution duration.

 ````ruby
 require 'clockblock'